fsprojects/Rezoom.SQL/doc/API/RezoomSQL.md

 type OneSQL = SQL<"select * from Users">
 let cmd : Command<IReadOnlyList<OneSQL.Row>> = OneSQL.Command()

-// command produces a single provided row object (SELECT expressions with no other clauses) type OneRowSQL = SQL<"select 1 as A, 2 as B">
+// command produces a single provided row object
+// because it is a SELECT with no other clauses type OneRowSQL = SQL<"select 1 as A, 2 as B">
 let cmd : Command<OneRowSQL.Row> = OneRowSQL.Command()